openprovider/op-billmanager5-domains/README.md

 > When i'm trying to install plugin, billmanager returns an internal error

 First of all, check that execution rights for "addon/domainauthcode.php" and "addon/pmopenprovider" (as per step 3) are set correctly.
 If it dosn't work, check php interpreter path (for example enter "whereis php" in command prompt).
 If it isn't "/usr/bin/php", changing the line "#/usr/bin/php" to "#[YOUR_PATH]" in "addon/domainauthcode.php" and "addon/pmopenprovider" should help.
+Finally check is required (from System requirements) PHP modules are installed using "php -i" command.